-Regular-Season Results.
-Results must be entered on www.Row2K.com by 9 a.m.
-Eastern time Monday after the completion of the event.
-All final weekend results must be submitted by midnight Eastern time, Sunday, May 13.
+In order to be considered for selection to the 2024 rowing championships, all institutions must ensure that the electronic submission of results from all eligible competition opportunities in which their student-athletes compete is reported by the regatta host to the NCAA reporting results application.
+Hosts are required to submit their regatta results to the NCAA reporting results application.
 Failure to report by the deadline may jeopardize an institution's opportunity to be selected to the championships.
 Institutions that fail to report results may incur a financial penalty of \$100 per team, up to a \$300 maximum penalty, for failure to adhere to published procedures for the submission of regular-season results, availability questionnaires and/or entry forms (as outlined in Bylaw 31.1.13).